mjcconsulting/camelz4-prototype/README.md

-# camelz3-prototype
+# CAMELZ Gen3 Prototype
-Cross-Account Multi-Environment Landing Zones 3 Prototype
+This contains the scripts used to prototype Cross-Account Multi-Environment Landing Zone Gen III